Best Practice

 Array jobs

-As you are probably already aware, certain workflows can cause high load on the filesystem and this can result in slowdown of access to all users.
-Because array jobs are intended to run many copies (potentially thousands) of the same workflow, if this is configured incorrectly or it is carrying out detrimental I/O, it can have a significant impact on the filesystem.
-If planning to run array jobs, please consider the following:
+Certain workflows can cause high load on the filesystem and this can result in slowdown of access to all users.
+Because array jobs are intended to run many copies (potentially thousands) of the same workflow, if this is configured incorrectly or if each subjob is performing a lot of filesystem access, it can have a significant impact on the filesystem for all users.
+If you are planning to run array jobs, please consider the following:

 I/O operations

-• Not all applications have the same impact on the filesystem.
-Certain application that carry out random reads can really stress the filesystem.
+• Not all applications have the same impact on the filesystem; certain applications that perform random reads can really stress the filesystem.
 Many bioinformatics applications, due to their nature, are notorious for this.
-The recommendation here would to stage your application via $TMPDIR.
-See section below.
+The recommendation here would to stage your application data via $TMPDIR.
+See the "Staging via $TMPDIR" section below.

 Stage via $TMPDIR